Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-womens-open-2025.md

 authorId: "george-hack"
 date: "2025-08-19"
 category: "Tournament Preview"
-excerpt: "The 51st CPKC Women's Open doesn't just look like a major, it feels like one.
+excerpt: "The 51st CPKC Women's Open doesn't just look like a major; it feels like it.
 The field would pass for one in any corner of the golf world.
 156 players are here, six of them sitting in the Rolex top 10..."
 image:
   src: "/optimized/cpkc-mississaugua.webp"
   alt: "A View of Mississaugua Golf & Country Club"